danielxfeng/42cursus/blog/philosopher.md

 - This approach **reduces Write Syscalls**, centralizes the **printing feature** to ensure message order, and also helps handle game termination, preventing unnecessary logs after the game ends.

+- Possible Future Optimizations:
+  Actually the **Message Queue** is interesting and has more possibilities for future optimization.
-- But for this project, actually it can be replaced by just a simple **print when you hold a lock** strategy.
+    - For this project, actually it can be replaced by just a simple **print when you hold a lock** strategy.
+    - The `read` index actually used only by the **Coordinator**. so, is the mutex really neccessary for printing?
+Is the mutex really neccessary for printing?

 #### **Eating Strategy**
 ![Eating Strategy](./imgs/philo_1.png)